cloudmesh-community/fa19-516-158/project/report.md

 # Hadoop and Spark Clusters With Raspberry Pi

+:o2: you miss the basic information, see other project, there are a bunch of links to be added, you do not even include your names and hids .....

+:o2: Bash script of maset node needs to be revisisted and you need to look at cms host which is in inventory.
+That script should be improved as needed and made general enough for any cluster deployment on given hosts. for example if this needs to be added to .bashrc why not develop a cloudmesh cpmmand

+cms host setup bashrc

 ## Abstract

 Deployment of Hadoop and Spark on Raspberry Pi Clusters which involves: